dymodi/dymodi.github.io/research-test.md

 author_profile: true
 ---

+My research interests Broadly interested in the **Cyber-Physical Systems** (also known as **Internet of Things**) and **Human Centered Computing** from *Mobile* and *Ubiquitous Computing* perspectives with applications in *Smart Cities*.

 <p><img src="/assets/images/Research/vision.png"
 height="150"
 alt="Research Vision">
 <figcaption>Research Vision</figcaption>
 </p>

-My research interests Broadly interested in the **Cyber-Physical Systems** (also known as **Internet of Things**) and **Human Centered Computing** from *Mobile* and *Ubiquitous Computing* perspectives with applications in *Smart Cities*.

-As shown in the figure, my works involve all three parts in the HCPS framework, i.e., sensing, prediction, and decision-making.
+As shown in the figure, my works involve all three phases in the **human-centered cyber-physical systems** framework, i.e., sensing, prediction, and decision-making.
 Focused on the interaction between the couriers and the delivery system, I have solved multiple essential problems in on-demand delivery.

 ### aBeacon [NSDI'21], a 3-year Citywide Wireless Beacon System